Gallery-of-Kaeon/Kaeon-FUSION/README.md

     Log Line: sum

-and here's the same code as above with the Super Mode preprocessor:
+and here's the same code as above, also written in [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md) but with the Super Mode directive acting as a preprocessor:

 	[USE: SUPER] [SUPER]